-Secondary Career-Technical Education Allocations to Career-Technical Planning Districts approval.
+Secondary Career-Technical Education Allocations to Career-Technical Planning Districts

+Eligible recipients for secondary Perkins funds in Ohio are career-technical planning districts.
+Ohio law requires all school districts and charter schools be part of career-technical planning districts.
+Allocations are distributed to the lead district of each career-technical planning district and distributed locally based on local application approval.
 Lead districts are determined locally, based on agreement within the career-technical planning district.
 Ohio assigns all charter schools to the career-technical planning district in which their physical facilities reside.
 For electronic charter schools, career-technical planning district assignment is based on the location of the home office of the school.